 The law was carried into effect throughout England, and was especially used during the interregnum years of the 1650s.
 In 1664, under the restored Monarchy, Sir Matthew Hale—one of the greatest jurists and legal philosophers of the age—presided over the trial of two alleged witches in Suffolk.
 He told the jury that there could be no doubt in the reality of witchcraft.
 He said:

 It was the same in France.
-In the town of St Claude, 600 persons were burnt in the early years of the century for alleged witchcraft and lycanthropy.
+In the town of St Claude, six hundred persons were burned in the early years of the century for alleged witchcraft and lycanthropy.
 In 1643, Cardinal Mazarin wrote to a bishop to congratulate him on his zeal for hunting out witches.

 In England, belief collapsed later, but even faster than in France.
 The last trial for witchcraft was in 1712.
 Jane Wenham, an old woman, was accused of the usual offences.
 The judge mocked the prosecution witnesses from the bench.
 When the jury convicted her against his directions, he made sure to obtain a royal pardon for the old woman and a pension.